oldzhu/4dotnet/documents/debug-arm-netcoreapp.md

 #
 ~~~

-**you won't hit the illegal instruction if you use the rlease arm VM directly as the release arm VM was already patched**
+**you won't hit the illegal instruction if you use the rlease arm VM as the release arm VM was already patched**
-**so skip the step 4 to 10 and start from the setp 11 to enjoy the debugging if the release arm VM is used**
+**so skip the step 4 to 10 and start from the setp 11 to enjoy the debugging if use the release arm VM**

 4. Run lldb to debug the demo dotnethello application.
 ~~~